 A message from our Chair and Chief Executive

-Every day we are inspired by those we support, which would not be possible without the amazing women in our teams across Advance and our Board of Trustees, all of whom are passionately committed to a world where women and girls can lead safe, violence-free and equal lives.
+Every day we are inspired by those we support, their strength and resilience against often impossible odds.
+Our team and Board of Trustees at Advance and our supporters and partners are more determined than ever and passionately committed to our vision of a world where women and girls can lead safe, violence-free and equal lives.

 Christine Losecaat MBE